IELTS, the International English Language Testing System, is the most popular high-stakes English language test for study, work, and migration.

-IELTS, the International English Language Testing System, is the most popular high-stakes English language test for study, work, and migration.
-IELTS is jointly owned by the British Council, IDP: IELTS Australia and Cambridge Assessment English.
-The test conforms to the highest international standards of language assessment.
-IELTS test covers the four language skills – listening, reading, writing, and speaking.
-IELTS is recognized by more than 11,000 universities and employers in many countries, including Australia, Canada, New Zealand, the United Kingdom, and the United States.
-It is also recognized by professional bodies, immigration authorities and other government agencies.
-Respected and accepted world-wide, IELTS helps you boost your score and prepares you for success in the real world.
+The IELTS test covers the four language skills – listening, reading, writing, and speaking.
+IELTS is recognised by more than 12,500 organisations in many countries, including Australia, Canada, New Zealand, the United Kingdom, and the United States.
+It is also recognised by professional bodies, immigration authorities and other government agencies.

 Which test type do you take?